Reserving the system

 - Location: You can begin to type a location and it will autofill.
-In some cases (like Alumni Hall) it can find specific buildings on campus.
+In some cases when you add places like Alumni Hall it can find specific buildings on campus.

 - Category: As there isn’t an Education category, we choose the Lifestyle category for Western streams.

 - Short URL: If you’re embedding your stream into another webpage, you won’t need a short url.
-You’ll share that website’s url and not the livestream.
+You’ll share that page's url and not the livestream one.
 You can set this if you’d like but it’s not required.

 - Tags: Tag the event with all relevant keywords.
 Special Note: all streams require the following keywords: westernu, western, university, london, ontario, canada, uwo.

 - Event Poster: Upload the poster you created earlier.